On This page

 • Your rights when a claim is denied.

 It is important that your claim for benefits indicates that you meet the plan’s requirements for disability and that it is filed according to procedures defined in the plan.
-Make sure you keep copies of everything that is included in your application for benefits as well as all correspondence or reports to and from the plan administrator, your former employer, doctors and therapists.
+Make sure you keep copies of everything that is included in your application for benefits as well as all correspondence or reports to and from the plan administrator, your former employer, doctors, and therapists.
+If you need legal assistance at any point during this process, reach out to an experienced South Carolina attorney at Joye Law Firm.

 If your claim is denied, the plan administrator must send you a notice, either in writing or electronically, that includes: